Hotspot Shield Review 2025: Does It Secure Your Data?

 The third bullet point notes Hotspot Shield logs device hashes.
 This is where the privacy guarantee gets a bit dicey.
 Even though the device hashes aren’t linked to browsing activity, they do log some activity like domains accessed by users.

 The explanation behind the reason for these logs is that Hotspot Shield uses the information for performance, marketing, and to regulate users of the free program.
-We'd prefer that they find ways to deal with this that doesn't involve logging this information.
+We'd prefer that it finds ways to deal with this that don't involve logging this information.

 Hotspot Shield logs policy